Available on: >= 0.13.0

 • FAIL.

-When concurrency is set to 2, and using the CANCEL or FAIL behavior, the third execution's state will be immediately set to CANCELLED or FAILED status respectively without running any task.
+Let's say you set the concurrency.limit to 2, and you use the CANCEL or FAIL behavior.
+The third execution's state will be immediately set to CANCELLED or FAILED status respectively without running any task.

-Here is an example flow that uses the concurrency property to limit the number of concurrent executions to 2.
+Here is a full flow example that uses the concurrency property to limit the number of concurrent executions to 2.
 The bash task will sleep for 10 seconds, so you can trigger multiple executions of that flow and see how the concurrency property behaves.

 yaml